jahfer/ori/README.md

 `Ori.select` will block until the first resource becomes available, returning that value and cancel waiting for the others.
 Matching against Ori's utility classes is particularly efficient because Ori can check internally if the blocking resources are available before attempting the heavier task of resuming the code.

-See [Concurrency Utilities](#concurrency-utilities) for more details on these resource classes.
+See [Concurrency Utilities](#concurrency-utilities) for more details on these classes.

 ```ruby
 promise = Ori::Promise.new